akvist/Hotel-app-backend/README.md

 | Parameter | Type     | Description                                            |
 | :-------- | :------- | :----------------------------------------------------- |
 | `floor`   | `number` | The floor that the elevator should go to.
 Value: 1-10. |

+**Response:** This GET-request will call the closest elevator that is standing still to the chosen floor.
+It will check if an elevator is free and which elevator is closest to the chosen floor.
+Then the function elevator(elevator, floor, res) will be called when an elevator is free, where `elevator` is the closest elevator and `floor` is the chosen floor.

 #### elevatorCheck()